Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 What are the most important things to consider in a sector thesis?

-Look at MACRO economic trends and political/administration changes.
+- Look at macro-economic trends and political/administration changes.
 What big-picture economic and government changes are happening in the industry?
 How should this guide your thesis?

-Pay attention to buyer appetites and disruptors in the industry.
+- Pay attention to buyer appetites and disruptors in the industry.
 Watch for trends and shifting dynamics that could change your direction.
 For instance, is new technology emerging that could eliminate demand for the current business model?

-Research industry fragmentation — is the environment right for you to move forward or are there too many small players to make a buy and build strategy feasible?
+- Research industry fragmentation—is the environment right for you to move forward or are there too many small players to make a buy-and-build strategy feasible?

-Use your existing portfolio companies to help focus your efforts.
+- Use your existing portfolio companies to help focus your efforts.
 By looking at your current portfolio, you’ll recognize trends pointing to your firm’s investment strengths and weaknesses.

 What are the advantages of a well-executed sector thesis?